TroyFernandes/MusicBee-Philips-Hue/README.md

 3) Brightness Slider

-    Left-most side of slider is 0% and right most side is 100%
+    Left-most side of slider is 0% and right most side is 100%.
+Please Go to Tools > Hue Artwork > Stop before you change brightness and then save.
+Then you can resume the plugin after you do so

 4) Quality Settings